csirtgadgets/krenk-protocol/README.md

 #### rule
 Optional.
 ENUM.
 A rule for how the data should be handled by the target Contact (eg: person, entity, community, etc).
 The permitted values for this attribute are shown below.
 The default value is "default".

-1. default.
+1. **default**.
 The default, out-of-band agreement applies.
-2. shared.
+2. **shared**.
 At-least one entity in this community has been made aware of the data.
-3. investigation.
+3. **investigation**.
 This data is currently being investigated.
-4. share-selectively.
+4. **share-selectively**.
 This data may not be appropriate for some under the top level RESTRICTION tag, share selectively.
-5. no-share.
+5. **no-share**.
 This data should not be shared with the target Contact (eg: it may not be prudent to share with the LEO community).
-6. ext-value.
+6. **ext-value**.
 An escape value used to extend this attribute.

 #### ttl
 Optional.
 Uint32.
 Allows the specification of a "Time To Live" as similar to RFC [3443](http://tools.ietf.org/html/rfc3443) in relation to the TLP specification.
 The default value is 0, the max value is 3.
 A positive value allows the content to be reshared to an extension of the original target contact (or community) while increasing the "TLP" restriction level.